 You are viewing results from Articles.

-The GS Economy constitutes an important part of the UPSC IAS Prelims Exam.
-In UPSC IAS Prelims Exam ...
+Current Affairs is the most important and crucial part of UPSC IAS Exam.
+In UPSC IAS Prelims Exam, ...

 Basic Numeracy is a part of General Studies Paper II (CSAT) of UPSC IAS Prelims Exam.
 However, it h ...